What is ControlNet? What Can It Do? A Comprehensive Guide to Installing ControlNet on Stable Diffusion Web UI

 1. Confirming ControlNet Isn’t Installed

-If ControlNet is installed, you’ll find the ControlNet menu at the top of the screen.
-Should you find ControlNet already in place, please skip to step 2: “Add the ControlNet extension to Stable Diffusion Web UI”.
+If ControlNet is already installed, proceed directly to step 2: “Adding the ControlNet extension to Stable Diffusion Web UI”.

-To add the ControlNet extension “sd-webui-controlnet”, please follow these steps:
+To seamlessly integrate the ControlNet extension “sd-webui-controlnet,” please follow these straightforward steps:

-2. Switch to the Install from URL tab.
+- Switch to the Install from URL tab to proceed with the installation process.

-3. Enter https://github.com/Mikubill/sd-webui-controlnet in the URL for extensions’ git repository field.
+- In the URL for extensions’ git repository field, input: https://github.com/Mikubill/sd-webui-controlnet.

-Once the UI restarts, if the ControlNet menu is displayed as shown below, the installation was successful.
+Upon the UI’s restart, if you see the ControlNet menu displayed as illustrated below, the

-For Windows users, if you encounter the error “ModuleNotFoundError: No module named ‘pywintypes'” when loading ControlNet, please enter “pip install pypiwin32” in the command prompt to install the required package.
+For Windows users encountering the error “ModuleNotFoundError: No module named ‘pywintypes'” during ControlNet loading, please execute the command “pip install pypiwin32” in the command prompt to install the required package.

 3. Downloading Feature Extraction Models